r-arvind/r-arvind.github.io/_posts/2020-12-26-4-seo-practices-that-every-frontend-developer-should-follow.md

 ## 3. `rel` Attribute for Links

 <i>SEO is all about links.</i> In order to have a higher SEO ranking, you need to gain links from various websites.
-Adding links to your website provides SEO
+Adding links to your website provides helps improve SEO of the linked website.

 ```html
 <a href="https://google.com" rel="nofollow noopener"> Link </a>